Frequently Asked Questions¶

 Can I create partitions on my host managed disk?¶

 Kernel versions 4.10 to 5.4 include support for partition tables on host managed zoned block devices.
 However, partitioning tools such as gparted generally used to create GUID partition tables do not support host managed zoned devices that do not have a conventional zone at the beginning and end of the LBA space.
 If the first and last zones of the device are sequential write required zones, the writing the primary and secondary GPT header and table entries will likely fail, resulting in an incorrect or corrupted partition table that will not be recognized by the kernel block layer.

 Linux® kernel mandates that partitions of a zoned block device be zone aligned.
 That is, the start sector of a disk partitions must be the start sector of a zone and the end sector of the partition must be the last sector of a zone.

+Support for partition tables on host managed zoned block devices has been removed from the kernel with version 5.5.0.
 Using the dm-linear device mapper target to isolate smaller portions of a large host managed disk can be a replacement solution.

 More information on partition support can be found here.